-In The Bishop’s Wife, the 1947 film starring Cary Grant, Loretta Young and David Niven, young Niven plays the role of Bishop Henry Brougham, a clergyman with the vision to build a new cathedral, but who is distracted by his mission, neglecting his wife and family.
+In The Bishop’s Wife, a 1947 film starring Cary Grant, Loretta Young and David Niven, young Niven plays the role of Bishop Henry Brougham, a clergyman with the vision to build a new cathedral, but who is so distracted by his mission that he neglects his wife and family.
 After recognizing his folly with the help an angel (Grant), the reformed bishop delivers this sermon on Christmas Eve:

 Thanks to Chris C. for sharing this sermon with me.
 It has enriched my week.